losizm/scamper/README.md

 ```

 ### Building Responses
-An `HttpResponse` can be created using one of the factory methods defined in its
+An `HttpResponse` can be created using a factory method defined in its companion
-companion object.
-Or you can start with a `ResponseStatus` and use builder
+object.
+Or you can start with a `ResponseStatus` and use builder methods to
-methods to further define the response.
+further define the response.

 ```scala
 import scamper.Implicits.stringToEntity